lc0/tf2up/readme.md

 Contributing
 ===
-In order run run locally:
+In order to run locally:

-Main part: we need to build docker image and run with local `NBDIME_URL`
+Main part: we need to build a docker image and run with local `NBDIME_URL`
 ```sh
 make build -e
 ```